ianderrington/genai/docs/Understanding/agents/knowledge_graphs.md

 # Knowledge Graphs: Empowering Large Language Models with Structured Knowledge

 * [Tools and Resources](#tools)

-CURSOR: Make this into a mermaid markdown for the different sections. you can use " click UC "./Understanding/agents/knowledge_graphs#<the-url>" to po
+TODO: Make this into a mermaid markdown for the different sections. you can use " click UC "./Understanding/agents/knowledge_graphs#<the-url>" point the piece in the file.

 ## TLDR abstract